 My gas tank whistles in hot weather, why?

 The summer is almost upon us, so one can never be too careful about the safety of a gas tank.
 It may be the case that your gas tank reacts to the hot weather and the safety valve mechanism operates.
-This can be heard and seen by a whistling sound and sometimes also a small white cloud escaping from the safety valve.
+This can be seen by a whistling sound and sometimes also a small white cloud escaping from the safety valve.

 What is a safety valve and what does it look like?